Gametoast/AltAddonSystem/StarWarsBattlefrontII/addon/README.txt

      inside 'base.mission.lvl' and the missions from the mods mission.lvl files (this will be placed at the same level as the 'addon' folder, deploy this too).
 3. Deploy to device (if necessary)

+NOTE:
+Folder '000' is reserved for shell/menu modifications.